How to spot fake Hunter Boots

 Hunter Boots in Half Sizes

 Hunter boots are not available in half sizes.
-So if you see any Hunter boots for sale that are available in a half size it could potentially indicate its a fake!
+So if you see any Hunter boots for sale that are available in a half size it could potentially indicate they’re fake!

 Why You Should NOT Buy Fake Hunter Boots

-Here are some very good reason for not buying fake Hunter boots:
+Here are some very good reasons for not buying fake Hunter boots:

 • Encouraging more fake boots to the market.
-If the the people selling fake boots are getting money, then they will continue to keep make counterfeit boots.
-This is not good for the manufacturer or the customer
+If the the people selling fake boots are getting money, then they will continue to keep making counterfeit boots.
+This is not good for the manufacturer or the customer.

 Final Thoughts